 Surprisingly, cheaper pricing doesn’t always convert better.
 Reassuringly expensive plays a part too sometimes.
 There’s always a sweet-spot where conversions are highest but without sacrificing profit by offering a ridiculously low price.

 Does your guarantee/returns policy take all the risk from your customers’ shoulders and place it firmly on yours?
-If it doesn’t you’re turning the skeptics and fence-sitters away from becoming customers.
+If it doesn’t, you’re turning the skeptics and fence-sitters away from becoming customers.

-Well, with all that said, what I have found to be the single biggest influence on conversion, is your offer.
+I have found to be the single biggest influence on conversion, is your offer.

 Take a look at the screenshot from Google Analytics.
 It’s a Landing Page report showing the variation in conversion rate for each of our top 10 products on one of our stores.